Synergy of the Licit and Illicit Product Market: What can we learn from the counterfeit supply chain

 Ensuring there is the contractual ability to audit the manufacturing process, including ability to substitute materials

 That the manufacturer can provide evidence of current and previous clients to verify performance and risk

 Assessing the distributor and distribution network for supply chain security

 Establishing what anti-fraud standards and training are in place

 Producing a plan to respond to any identified counterfeiting suspicion

-The cost implications in being caught out by counterfeiters can be significant in addition to the cost in investigating route cause analysis and gaps in an anti-counterfeiting framework.
+The cost implications in being caught out by counterfeiters can be significant in addition to the cost in investigating the route cause and analysis of gaps in an anti-counterfeiting framework.

 There is no 'one size fits all' approach to risk assessment because no two organisations are the same.
-Investigations teach us hard lessons around the financial and reputation impact, introducing this learning into your organisations risk assessment, understanding the global threats and continual testing of your mitigation strategy is a key step in protecting your global brand and your company's reputation.
+Investigations teach us hard lessons around financial and reputation impact, introducing a lessons learned approach into your organisations risk assessment, understanding the global threats and continual testing of your mitigation strategy is a key step in protecting your global brand and your company's reputation.